Second Temple period: Maccabean Revolt (167–140 BCE)

-Hasmonean vassal state (140–110 BCE)
+Hasmonean period (140–63 BCE)

 After Simon was assassinated and replaced by his son John Hyrcanus I (r.
 134–104 BCE), Antiochus VII led a large army into Judea, forcing Hyrcanus to surrender as a vassal ruler in Jerusalem after a two-year siege.
-However, following Antiochus' death in the Seleucid-Parthian Wars in 129 BCE, the Seleucids were soon too weak to pursue an active policy outside of Syria; Hyrcanus was relieved of his burden, created the Hasmonean kingdom of Judea, minted coins for the first time, and expanded the kingdom's borders, doubling its size.
+However, following Antiochus' death in the Seleucid-Parthian Wars in 129 BCE, the Seleucids were soon too weak to pursue an active policy outside of Syria; Hyrcanus was relieved of his burden, establishing the now de facto independent Hasmonean state of Judea, minting coins for the first time, and doubling the state's territory.

-Hasmonean period (110–63 BCE)

 Around 110 BCE, Hyrcanus launched an invasion of Transjordan.
 His army laid siege to the city of Medeba and took it after a six-month siege.
 After this victory, he turned north and invaded Samaria, which had long separated Judea from Jewish settlements in Galilee.
 Shechem was reduced to a village and the Samaritan Temple on Mount Gerizim was destroyed.
 Archaeological evidence places these events between 111 and 110 BCE.
-The Galilee, which had previously been sparsely inhabited, mostly by pagan populations, experienced an influx of Jewish settlement following these conquests.
 Hyrcanus also launched a military campaign in Idumea, capturing Marisa and Adora.
 The Idumeans were forced to convert to Judaism, by threat of exile or death, depending on the source.

 Following the death of Hyrcanus, his son Aristobulus I (r.
 104–103 BCE) assumed the title of king for the first time and combined it with the office of high priest.
 People were now more open to Hellenistic influences that had been demonized as un-Jewish during the war; the Hasmonean kingship bore clear Hellenistic monarchy traits, but combined these with theocratic elements.
-He also captured and annexed the regions of Galilee and Iturea in modern-day Lebanon.
+Aristobulus conquered and annexed Galilee.
+The Galilee, which had previously been sparsely inhabited, mostly by pagan populations, but also by Jewish communities, experienced an influx of Jewish settlement following these conquests.
+Josephus writes that he had also subjugated and Judaized Iturea, but this claim is not supported by archeological evidence.